pozsarzs/alanz80x/README.md

 Finite set of tape is as follows:

 T = {tc, td, tp, tr, ts, tt}, where the
-- tc = consol or output device, for example CON:, PRN:.
+- tc = consol or output device: CON:, LST:, PUN:.
 - td = filename.d36, it is the data tape,
 - tp = filename.p36, it is the user program tape,
 - tr = filename.r36, it is the result tape,